 Photo Ideas

 When we design weekly menu boards with children and families in mind, they become tools for inclusion, nutrition awareness, and joyful engagement.
-Whether it’s through colorful icons, cultural recipes, or interactive elements, these displays can spark curiosity and build trust.
+Whether it’s through colourful icons, cultural recipes, or interactive elements, these displays can spark curiosity and build trust.
 Let’s keep reimagining them as living documents that reflect not only what’s on the plate but also the values of our community.

 Image References: